Google’s DeepMind A.I. Technology That Learns Like Humans Raises Safety Concerns

 — Lifeboat Foundation (@lifeboathq) March 16, 2017

-DeepMind’s new program is able to overcome the problem of “catastrophic forgetting” by simulating the way human brains learn.
+DeepMind’s new program can overcome the problem of “catastrophic forgetting” by simulating the way human brains learn.
 This makes it possible for the system to move from one task to another and use previously acquired experience to speed up the process of acquiring new skills.

-DeepMind researchers tested the new AI program by challenging it to learn to play popular Atari games, such as Breakout, Space Invaders and Defender.
+DeepMind researchers tested the new AI program by challenging it to learn to play popular Atari games, such as Breakout, Space Invaders, and Defender.
 The found that the program exhibited the ability to transfer experience gained from one learning situation to another.

 They published the results of their work in the journal Proceedings of the National Academy of Science.